taataa/tapspace/docs/dev/index.md

 - Use comments to title sections of code.
 - Do not fear to write long comments if it is necessary for understanding.
 - "No uncommon abbr."
 Better: Avoid uncommon abbreviations.

+## Documentation style

+See [Documentation Style Guide](docstyle.md) for styling of illustrations, symbols, example apps and such.

 ## Developing example apps